Datasilk/Frames/README.md

 ### Under The Hood
 Frames uses a headless Chrome window on the server in order to take a full-page screenshot of any URL you supply.
 Then, the screenshot is displayed as a frame within the horizontal list of web pages.
 If the live web page changes over time, you'll have to manually update the frame for that web page by clicking a refresh button at the bottom-right hand corner of the frame you wish to update.

+#### Disclaimer
+This project is meant to be ran in a localized web hosting environment (localhost) due to the fact that the application does not contain any form of user authentication.